Comparing Logan Ridge Finance (LRFC) & Its Rivals

-Logan Ridge Finance (NASDAQ: LRFC) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Logan Ridge Finance to similar companies based on the strength of its valuation, risk, institutional ownership, dividends, earnings, profitability and analyst recommendations.
+Logan Ridge Finance (NASDAQ: LRFC) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Logan Ridge Finance to similar companies based on the strength of its analyst recommendations, institutional ownership, earnings, dividends, profitability, valuation and risk.

-13.2% of Logan Ridge Finance shares are held by institutional investors.
-Comparatively, 26.4% of shares of all “Investors, not elsewhere classified” companies are held by institutional investors.
-8.2% of Logan Ridge Finance shares are held by company insiders.
-Comparatively, 7.1% of shares of all “Investors, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Logan Ridge Finance and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Logan Ridge Finance and its rivals revenue, earnings per share and valuation.

 |Gross Revenue